 # Review, lint & publish with GitHub Actions

 The following steps introduce the [GitHub action](https://github.com/tesslio/setup-tessl) to your repository.
-This action sets up `tessl` so it can be used for any CI/CD use case, such as auto-publishing tiles, linting or running skill reviews on PRs, etc.
+This action sets up `tessl` so it can be used for any CI/CD use case, such as auto-publishing plugins, linting or running skill reviews on PRs, etc.

 \